RASPIAUDIO/OpenDino/README.md

 # Open Dino: An Open, Realtime‑AI Educational Toy on ESP32

+> **Early‑access reservation** — Interested in owning an Open Dino?
+Pre‑book a unit at [http://dino.raspiaudio.com/](http://dino.raspiaudio.com/).
+No payment is collected now—just your email.
+If we gather enough interest (≈ 1 000 reservations), we’ll contact you before moving forward with hardware production.

 ## Abstract

 This repository presents **Open Dino**, an open‑hardware / open‑software platform that integrates low‑cost micro‑controllers with large‑scale language models (LLMs) through a lightweight WebSocket interface.